Who Was Johnny Carson?

 Hosting 'The Tonight Show'

-In October 1962, Carson replaced Jack Paar as host of The Tonight Show—a counterpart to NBC's Tonight show—and, following wavering ratings his first year, Carson became a prime-time hit.
+In October 1962, Carson replaced Jack Paar as host of The Tonight Show and, following wavering ratings his first year, Carson became a prime-time hit.

 Audiences found comfort in Carson’s calm and steady presence in their living rooms each evening.
 Revered for his affable personality, quick wit and crisp interviews, he guided viewers into the late-night hours with a familiarity they grew to rely on year after year.
 Featuring interviews with the stars of the latest Hollywood movies or the hottest bands, Carson kept Americans up-to-date on popular culture, and reflected some of the most distinguished personalities of his era through impersonations, including his classic take on President Ronald Reagan.
 Carson created several recurring comedic characters that popped up regularly on his show, including Carnac the Magnificent, an Eastern psychic who was said to know the answers to all kinds of baffling questions.
 In these skits, Carson would wear a colorful cape and featured turban and attempt to answer questions on cards before even opening their sealed envelopes.
 Carson, as Carnac, would demand silence before answering questions such as "Answer: Flypaper."
 "Question: What do you use to gift wrap a zipper?"

 Carson was The Tonight Show's host for three decades.
 During that time, he received six Emmy Awards, a Peabody Award and the Presidential Medal of Freedom.
 Carson's final appearance as host in 1992 attracted an estimated 50 million viewers.

 Carson was in and out of relationships throughout his life, marrying four separate times.
 He married Jody Wolcott in 1948, and they had three sons.

 Carson and Jody divorced in 1963, and only months later, Carson married his second wife, Joanne Copeland.
 That relationship ended in 1972, following a grueling legal battle that ended with Copeland receiving a settlement of nearly $500,000 and annual alimony from Carson.
 That same year, Carson married third wife Joanna Holland—from whom he filed for divorce in 1983.